opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ### Permissions report

 On the bottom of the roles list page there is a link to the **Permissions report**.
-This shows a grid of existing roles (horizontally) against permissions (vertically); the intersections are ticked if the role has the permission.
+This shows a grid of existing roles (columns) against permissions (rows); the intersections are ticked if the role has the permission.

 A "Check/uncheck all" tick box is shown on each role or permission to allow bulk change. **Be careful, this cannot be undone**.
-If you make a mistake do not save the report.
+If you make a mistake, do not save the report.

 ### Project Modules